reinaldoca/xmr-stak/README.md

 Monero, others not tested.

 Currently best performance is with 4 pinned threads per core, using low power mode 1 and int_sqrt set to true.
-Only low power modes 1 and 2 supported.
+Low power modes 1,2 and 3 are supported.
+To use big endian AES optimization for Power8, set aesoverride in config.txt to true.

 Benchmarks: